JeffreyWerth/AWS-Architecture-Model-Repository/README.md

 # AWS-SysML-Architecture-Model-Repository

-The AWS SysML Architecture Model Repository, is an open source project on GitHub for any Systems Engineering professionals or students to collaborate and learn how to model cloud systems using SysML.
+The AWS SysML Architecture Model Repository is an open-source project on GitHub for any Systems Engineering professionals or students to collaborate and learn how to model cloud systems using SysML.

 ## Objectives